mervn/mervn.github.io/README.md

 ## License

-This work is dual-licensed under CC-BY-4.0 and MIT.
+This work is licensed under MIT.
 <br>
-You must comply with both if you use this work.
+To use this work, you must comply with this license.

-`SPDX-License-Identifier: CC-BY-4.0 AND MIT`
+`SPDX-License-Identifier: MIT`

+> Some files may have different licensing-requirements.
+>
+> To find the file's applied license,
+> read the `SPDX-License-Identifier` at the file's bottom.
+> <br>
+> Every license present in this project is listed [here](LICENSES).